paulpleela/finance-tracker/README.md

 ## Getting Started

-Follow these steps to set up and run the Expense Manager application on your local machine:
+Follow these steps to set up and run the Finance Tracker application on your local machine:

 ### Prerequisites